Rangers vs. Marlins Player Props Betting Odds

 Garcia Stats

-- Garcia heads into this game looking to extend his eight-game hit streak.
-In his last 10 games he is hitting .273 with a double, two home runs, five walks and six RBI.
+- Garcia takes a nine-game streak with at least one hit into this matchup.
+In his last 10 games he is batting .324 with a double, four home runs, four walks and eight RBI.

 Garcia Recent Games